Cooking On The Ranch

 • Chopping all of the vegetables and toppings in advance will make this a more streamlined process.

-And if you’re a fan of Mexican Food, head on over to my Mexican Southwest Recipes Category.
-You’ll find tons of ideas and the most popular recipe in that category, Hatch Green Chile, Colorado Style.
+Love homemade Mexican flavors?
+Don’t miss this recipe for Red Chile Ground Beef Enchiladas, New Mexico Style.
+And head on over to my Mexican Southwest Recipes Category.
+You’ll find tons of ideas and the most popular recipe in that category, Colorado Green Chili Style.
+With plenty of New Mexico Hatch Chile Peppers and Colorado influence.

 If you liked this recipe, please leave a star ⭐⭐⭐⭐⭐ rating in the recipe card below and leave a comment.
 I always appreciate your feedback and hearing how everything went.